Grappling with Once-Saved-Always-Saved Premise

 become disillusioned and rudderless.
 In

-a similar vein, supposedly staunch followers are wont to feel distraught when interacting
+a similar vein, supposedly staunch followers are prone to feel distraught when interacting

-with immediate relatives or close friends who have openly renounced their Christian
+with close relatives or bosom friends who have openly renounced their Christian

 practices that run afoul of biblical ethics.